 A wife and mother of two little ones, Nicole is always exploring Arizona to uncover exciting adventures to share.
 She grew up in a big family, one of six kids in Tucson.

 She graduated from the University of Arizona.
 Work and early internships took her from Manhattan to Spokane, WA, back to Arizona, where she and her high school sweetheart settled to start a family.

 Nicole loves to read and keep busy with community service and crafts, like quilting baby blankets, something her mom taught her in elementary school.Nicole's passion for storytelling and helping others is why she got into journalism.

-She won an Emmy for her field anchoring of the deadly Tucson shooting and assignation attempt of then Congresswoman Gabrielle Giffords and another for her KPHO "Keeping the Promise" series on military struggles and success profiles.
+She won an Emmy for her field anchoring of the deadly Tucson shooting and assassination attempt of then-Congresswoman Gabrielle Giffords and another for her KPHO "Keeping the Promise" series on military struggles and success profiles.

 She is an active board member for the nonprofit, Military Assistance Mission, supporting our Arizona military, their families and wounded warriors.

-She believes everyone has a story and says the most interesting people sh ha's interviewed weren't the actors or politicians who've been guests on the show over the years, but the "ordinary" people you'd never guess have overcome extreme odds and are doing extraordinary things every day
+She believes everyone has a story and says the most interesting people she has interviewed weren't the actors or politicians who've been guests on the show over the years, but the "ordinary" people you'd never guess have overcome extreme odds and are doing extraordinary things every day

 If you have a story you’d like to share with Nicole, click here to email her.

 Over his decade in Phoenix, Jared has worked all shifts at 3TV, including a yearlong stint anchoring the weekend morning show.